Center for Computing Research

 Sandia National Laboratories

 P.O.
 Box 5800, MS 1320

-I am currently doing technical work related to mesh generation and improvement.
-I've been working on the Cubit project lately; the mathematics of simultaneously good primal and dual meshes; and Voronoi crust surface reconstruction.
+I am currently doing technical work related to geometric modeling and meshing.
+Lately, I've been working on the SGM geometric modeler; the Cubit project; and the mathematics of simultaneously good primal and dual meshes.
 My main areas of interest are mesh generation, computational geometry, computer science, and discrete math,

 I've worked on sampling, uncertainty quantification and high dimensional space exploration, and information theory.
 Some concluded projects include desiging a MANET protocol, researching validation process guidelines of computer models of how humans think, low-bandwidth authentication, and a military logistics siumlator called CoreSim.
 For a while I dabbled in computational topology, "forecasting" (uncertainty, statistics, and graph algorithms) over large-scale informatics graphs; and statistical techniques for finding the root-cause of faults in networked computer systems.
 Some information projects included data-streaming algorithms, e.g. approximate counting; and the geometry of distance functions for comparing probability distributions in information theory.

 I've researched some sample based techniques, including their uses for mesh generation, integration, and uncertainty quantification.
 Often I consider uniform-random point sampllngs with inter-sample inhibition distances and guaranteed domain coverage, and meshes from these point sets.
 These Poisson-disk samplings are popular in computer graphics, for integration-like problems such as texture synthesis, and in simulation for fracture mechanics, where non-randomness would spoil the outcome.
 There are some radial line-search generalizations of point-sampling.
 These find use for uncertainty quantification and optimization, often in high-dimensions.

 For my full page, including publications, see http://www.cs.sandia.gov/~samitch/